 Power of three Volter 40 CHPs providing enough electricity to sell the excess

-Three Volter 40 CHPs were installed to cover most of the site’s electricity need.
+Three Volter 40 Indoors were installed to cover most of the site’s electricity need.
 These independent CHPs are also feeding heat to different buildings within the manufacturing plant, for example, to dry the steelwork painting.
 In addition, the heat from the CHPs is used for drying woodchip, which has added the drying capacity.
 Outside working hours, the electricity is exported back to the grid, making the site itself a net exporter of electricity.